s-oravec/oradbpm-package/README.md

 # OraDBPM Package Template and Guide

-This repo represents template of released version of OraDBPM Package.
+This repo represents cstck of released version of OraDBPM Package.
 This is, how it should look after you build it from you source.

-> The way you keep your source and build the release is not issue discussed in this document or the template implementation.
+> The way you keep your source and build the release is not issue discussed in this document or the cstck implementation.

 ## Main ideas